marmelab/react-admin/docs/NextJs.md

 ## Adding an API

-[Next.js allows to serve an API](https://nextjs.org/docs/api-routes/introduction) from the same server.
+Never mind the router system you choose, [Next.js allows to serve an API](https://nextjs.org/docs/api-routes/introduction) from the same server.
 You *could* use this to build a CRUD API by hand.
 However, we consider that building a CRUD API on top of a relational database is a solved problem and that developers shouldn't spend time reimplementing it.

 For instance, if you store your data in a [PostgreSQL](https://www.postgresql.org/) database, you can use [PostgREST](https://postgrest.org/en/stable/) to expose the data as a REST API with zero configuration.
 Even better, you can use a Software-as-a-Service like [Supabase](https://supabase.com/) to do that for you.